citp/privacy-policy-historical/t/tr/tra/trainpetdog.com.md

  **Personally Identifiable Information**

 This web site may collect personally identifiable information about you.
 The information may include your name, your email address and your Dog's name.
-In case you order our Membership site, you will have to furnish information on your location, mailing address, and your phone number.
+In case you order any of our products, you will have to furnish information on your location, mailing address, and your phone number.

  **Why are we collecting your personal information?**